 (10-104-3D) - Marketing Communications

+Associate of Applied Science Degree

-Most Courses Offered at Elkhorn, Kenosha, and Racine Campuses & Online assessments.
+Most Courses Offered at Elkhorn, Kenosha,

+and Racine Campuses & Online

 Marketing, which can be completed in two years of study if taken full-time, concentrates on a general method of marketing and sales.
 Course work includes such items as introduction to microcomputers, business overview, credit procedures, business communication, promotion methods, business law, supervisory techniques, retailing, general sales, and psychology.